Weak Classicality in Coupled N-Level Quantum Systems: Observables based on projective measurements

-It is generically nonvanishing, except when $f_m$ takes a constant value, in which case, the observable would would be the trivial Identity operator.
-The matrix element of these operators are, therefore, strongly dependent on $N$, however large $N$ may be.
+We now establish the non-vanishing contribution of higher order tensor moments to the observables.
+The argument simply mimics the one employed in Section~\ref{sect:weak}).
+It is also sufficient to consider the family of tensors $T^k_0(\vec{S})$.
+Consider thus

-The above observation leads us naturally to the notion of weak classical limit.
-In other words, there is a demand for experimental techniques to determine the new observables.
-Suppose that one has resources to measure tensor moments upto some maximum order $k_{max}$.
-Then the determination of our correlations beyond a threshold value of spin would be impossible, or grossly imprecise.
-And since a pure state is largely characterised by the highest order tensor moment \cite{Ravi86,Ravi87}, the lower rank observables are not expected to reveal nonlocality.
-We have, in fact, verified that that this does happen: nonlocality fails to show up if $s \gtrsim k_{max}$ \cite{Ravi15}.
-We call this the weak classical limit.
+We find the maximum overlap of $T_0^k,(k=2s,2s-1,2,1)$ with the family of observables accessible to the spin-$s$ system.
+The results are collated in Table~\ref{tab:overlap}.

-In short, even with ideal measurements, quantumness may not be revealed if the experimental resources are limited in the sense described above.
-This conclusion complements other results on classical limits which invoke decoherence \cite{Zure91, Brune96, Zure03} or coarse grained measurements \cite{Kofl07}, and of the experimental resolution of adjacent states in a Stern Gerlach set up \cite{Peres92}.
-In all these cases, classical limit is not seen as an inherent property of the system, but as arising out of extraneous exigencies, either because of environment, or precision, or lack of resources.
-Any of them may mask the quantumness of the state.
+It is evident that the degree of overlap of the highest order $2s$ is not only non-vanishing, its contribution is comparable to lower orders.
+The contribution only vanishes when $f_m$ takes a constant value; the trivial exception when the projection is the identity operator in ${\cal H}_N$.
+The matrix elements of these operators are, therefore, strongly dependent on $N$, however large $N$ may be.